-You can still pay £15,000 into your flexible ISA before the ISA deadline at the end of the tax year.
+In this case can still pay £15,000 into your flexible ISA before the ISA deadline at the end of the tax year because:

 Remaining ISA allowance = £15,000 (£10,000 remaining contribution + £5,000 replacement of the withdrawal.)

 If your ISA was inflexible then your remaining ISA allowance would be just £10,000.
-In other words, you couldn’t replace the withdrawal amount, which loses its tax-free status.
+In other words, you couldn’t replace the withdrawn amount.
+And it would have lost its tax-free status.

-Contributions made in the same tax year as withdrawals work in this order:
+Contributions made to an ISA in the same tax year as withdrawals work in this order:

 - Replace the withdrawal.